loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 == System-level programming
 System-level programming is the act of developing software that interacts directly with a computer's hardware, or providing foundational services to other software.
-The following are some properties of system-level programming as defined on Wikipedia:
+We define the system-level programming as follows:

 - Programs can operate in resource-constrained environments
 - Programs can be efficient with little runtime overhead, possibly